looplab/skal/README.md

 Introduction
 ============
-Skal is a wrapper for the argparser library to make it easier to write applications that uses the command-subcommand style, much like git or heroku.
+Skal is a wrapper for the argparser library to make it easier to write applications that uses the command-subcommand style, much like git and heroku.

 Basic Usage
 ===========
-Skal can be used on three levels: class, module and package.
+Skal can be used on three levels: *class*, *module* and *package*.
 As this project is still very young only the class level is implemented as for now.

 In file myapp.py:
 ```python